RUTLANDS AUSTRALIAN COBBERDOGS

 We live in perilous times, in a world ravaged by increasing hunger, disease, crime, and increasing natural disasters.
 The Bible likens the happenings of the last days before God will finally end it, to a woman in labor.
 Just as labor pains become more frequent and of greater intensity until at last the baby is born, so will the tragic events of political unrest, poverty, fighting amongst nations, economic distress and natural disasters increase in frequency and intensity until the promised return of Jesus Christ.

 People hurt me too much so i turned to animals

 Animals were my soul mates and friends.
 This is me with Majesty in 1959.
 He was a highly strung Thoroughbred who had been misunderstood, so I gave him a majestic name to give him something to live up to.
 And he did!

 God is so GOOD.
 By a miraculous set of circumstances I found my beautiful mother again after 65 years' separation.
 That's Cobberdog Rutlands Clementine in the picture visiting MY MUM with me.Vale: my mother passed away at 4am in Australia on 25th September 2013

-God did not leave us without signs to help us prepare for the tumultous happenings at the end of the time as we know it.
-He warned us that He will come suddenly, and encourges us to be ready.
+God did not leave us without signs to help us prepare for the tumultous happenings at the end of time as we know it.
+He warned us that He will come suddenly, and encourages us to be ready.